LamAdr/printfleaklib/README.md

 # printfleaklib
-Simple CTF tool used to manage printf format string vulnerability leaks.
+Simple CTF tool used to manage printf format string vulnerability leaks using pwnlib.

 Compares the values leaked with mapped addresses from /proc/[pid]/maps and return their offsets.
 For values pointing to stack addresses, returns the offset from the return address's address to help it's overwriting.